pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 **Xiaomi MiJia Honeywell Natural Gas Detector (MiNatGas)**

 - ALARM (Release alarm/Fire alarm/Analog alarm/Sensitivity fault alarm/IIC communication failure)

+**Xiaomi Aqara Temperature Humidity Sensor (MiWeatherV1)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- HUMIDITY shows curret humidity in %.
+It will be updated when value changes by more than 0,5%
+- TEMPERATURE shows current temperature in °C. It will be updated when value changes by more than 0,5°C
+- PRESSURE shows current pressure

+**Xiaomi Aqara Smart Wireless Switch (MiSwitchAq2)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- PRESS_SHORT is set when button is clicked
+- PRESS_LONG is set when button is longer pressed and hold
+- PRESS_LONG_RELEASE is set when longer pressed button is released
+- PRESS_DOUBLE is set when button is double clicked

+**Xiaomi Aqara Window Door Sensor (MiMagnetAq2)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- STATE (OPEN: sensor is opened, CLOSED: sensor is closed, UNKNOWN: state is not known e.g. after power on)

+**Xiaomi Smart Home Aqara Human Body Sensor (MiMotion)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- MOTION is set true if motion is detected.
+Value is set not more than once a minute
+- ILLUMINATION ambient light

 ## not implemented ##